MonoGame/MonoGame.Samples/FuelCell/Documentation/2-FuelCell-Setting-the-scene.md

 ## Time to start building the Game

 You now have a working camera object, and a ground model, in your project.
 In the next step, you will add code declaring and initializing both these objects and use them to render a nice terrain in the game world.
-For the remainder of this step, you will be working exclusively in the `Game1.cs` file, which is the main file of an MonoGame Framework game.
+For the remainder of this step, you will be working exclusively in the `Game1.cs` file, which is the main file of a MonoGame Framework game.

 Before you start modifying the `Game1.cs` file, rename it `FuelCellGame.cs`.
 This follows the naming format of the other project files.
 You will also have to rename the class definition inside the `FuelCellGame.cs` to `FuelCellGame` to match, as follows: